ayoub-laaouaoucha/laravel-performance-lock/README.md

 ## How It Works

-1. The package adds a `PERFORMANCE_LOCKED` variable to your `.env` file
+1. The package creates a hidden `.lock` file in the vendor directory when locked
-2. Middleware checks this value on each request
+2. Middleware checks for this file on each request
 3. If locked, users see a custom lock page (403 response)
 4. The unlock route bypasses the middleware
 5. Lock state persists even after deployment or server restart
+6. Lock metadata (timestamp, IP, user agent) is tracked automatically

+### Why Hidden File Instead of .env?

+- ✅ **No .env pollution** - Your main project stays clean
+- ✅ **Persistent** - Survives composer updates
+- ✅ **Fast** - Simple file existence check
+- ✅ **Hidden** - Stored in `vendor/naqla/laravel-performance-lock/.lock`
+- ✅ **Metadata tracking** - Know when and who locked the site

 ## Security Considerations